Skip to main content

 sort: {

-publishedAt: 'desc' // Publication time, descending order
+publishedAt: publishedAt: 'desc' // In descending order of publish time

 },